Freedom People's Alliance: History

 On 11 January 2023, the Freedom People's Alliance was ceremoniously launched at the headquarters of the Sri Lanka Freedom Party.
 At the event, Freedom People's Congress leader Dullas Alahapperuma stated that the group's main objective was to fight political corruption in Sri Lanka and safeguard the rule of law, while conceding that the previous support of FPA constituent parties for the Rajapaksa government had been a "mistake".

+The alliance was launched to contest in the 2023 Sri Lankan local elections, which would ultimately be postponed.

 Composition

-The alliance currently consists of the following parties:
+At its formation, the alliance consisted of the following parties:

-SLFP chairman Maithripala Sirisena has encouraged other parties to join the alliance.